-May be authorized if the proposed private street(s) would enable the principles of the neighborhood model to be more fully implemented than could be achieved with a public street, without diminishing other principles of the neighborhood model, in the following circumstances: (i) the subdivision would have a streetscape more consistent with the neighborhood model; (ii) the subdivision design would allow it to better achieve the density goals of the comprehensive plan; (iii) rear vehicular access to buildings would be provided so that the buildings may face a common amenity; (iv) a significant environmental resource would be protected; or (v) relegated parking would be provided to a greater extent than could otherwise be provided.
+May be authorized if the proposed private street(s) would enable the principles of the neighborhood model to be more fully implemented than could be achieved with a public street, without diminishing other principles of the neighborhood model, in the following circumstances: (i) the subdivision would have a streetscape more consistent with the neighborhood model; (ii) the subdivision design would allow it to better achieve the density goals of the comprehensive plan; (iii) rear vehicular access to buildings would be provided so that the buildings may face a common amenity; (iv) a significant environmental resource would be provided.

-Staff has reviewed this request and recommends approval for private streets that serve amenity oriented lots.
-These streets provide rear access to lots that are oriented toward a common amenity, and the traffic generated from the streets will be for the residents and their visitors which will generate less traffic than those roads that access the center.
-The layout for these amenity oriented blocks will allow for a design that is consistent with the neighborhood model principles by providing rear access and relegated parking.
-The details of the amenity oriented lots can be found on pages 30 and 31 of COD.
+Staff has reviewed this request and recommends approval for private streets for Road E only.
+Road E provides rear access to lots that are oriented toward a common amenity, and the traffic generated from the streets will be for the residents and their visitors and not cut through traffic.
+The layout for the amenity-oriented block will allow for a design that is consistent with the neighborhood model principles by providing rear access and relegated parking.